 When’s the last time you took a good look at your roof?
 When the framing is done properly, the angles of your roof should be as straight as arrows.
 However, over time, it isn’t uncommon for roofs to sag or show other signs of distress.
-If this is the case, you’ll need to call an experienced Grand Rapids roofing installation contractor as soon as possible to reduce the risk of further roof damage or even roof collapse.
+If this is the case, you’ll need to call an experienced Melbourne roofing company as soon as possible to reduce the risk of further roof damage or worse, your roof collapsing.

-Roofs deal with a lot of runoff over time, which is why it’s important to see how rainwater and snowmelt drain from your roof.
-Water has a way of finding the imperfections in your roof where it can seep in and cause water damage.
+Roofs deal with a lot of runoff over time, which is why it’s important to see how rainwater drain from your roof.
+Water has a way of finding the imperfections in your roof where it can seep in and cause damage.

 Over time, the trapped moisture creates the perfect environment for mould and mildew to grow, further weakening your roof and causing it to sag.

 The structural integrity of your roof depends on being impervious to water damage.
-For this reason, we recommend having a licensed roofer come out to your house every three years to inspect for water damage on your roof.
+For this reason, we recommend having a licensed roofer come out to your house every three years even if you think your roof is fine, to inspect for water damage on your roof.